biicode/docs/getting-started/helloworld.rst

    INFO: Successfully published your_user_name/cpp_hello(your_user_name/master): 0

-If your code has been published correctly —as it is the case in the previous example—, you can navigate it here: ``www.biicode.com/your_user_name``

-Here is an example of `david's user hello block <https://www.biicode.com/david/blocks/david/hello/branches/master/versions/0/cells/main.cpp>`_:
+If your code has been published correctly —as it is the case in the previous example—, you can already browse its conents online, on the biicode web site, visiting the url: ``www.biicode.com/your_user_name``.
+You can see `an example of a published block following this link <https://www.biicode.com/david/blocks/david/hello/branches/master>`_.
+In this example the biicode user ``david`` has pusblished a block named ``hello``.
+You acn browse online the block contents and files, and inspect all branches and versions for this block.

 .. image:: ../_static/img/david_hello.PNG

 5. Reuse it!